Adarsh26062002/Fizzy/README.md

 # Fizzy

-It is a Food Ordering App made with NextJs, Typescript, Stripe and Mongodb.
+It is a Food Ordering App.